harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/prototype/notes/Prototype Pattern in Java.md

                 It means the cloned object will have the same state as the source object.
                 In shallow cloning only memory addresses are copied, if any changes are made in the field of the object, it will reflect to the cloned object as well.
-                It works similar to deep cloning in case of primitives
+                It works similar to deep cloning in case of primitives.

 ![Shallow Copy](https://github.com/harshitafk/Design-Patterns-Java/blob/bce0e08e54f0464af416735439dc6083f8827501/design-pattern-demo/src/com/designpattern/prototype/notes/Shallow%20Cloning.png)

 - Deep Copy - A deep cloning object will have the same state as shallow cloning but the original and cloned object will be fully disjoint.
              They will be independent of each other.
              If there is any change made to the clone object it will not be reflected in the original object or vice-versa.

 ![Deep Copy](https://github.com/harshitafk/Design-Patterns-Java/blob/bce0e08e54f0464af416735439dc6083f8827501/design-pattern-demo/src/com/designpattern/prototype/notes/Deep%20Cloning.png)

 ## UML diagram for the previous example :